ayaturrehman/booklibrary_app/README.md

    ```bash
    npm install
    ```
-2. Create `.env.local` in the project root and configure admin credentials:
+2. Create `.env.local` in the project root and configure admin credentials (use your own secure values; the example below is only illustrative):
    ```env
    ADMIN_EMAIL=admin@example.com
    ADMIN_PASSWORD=library123